 - Convenience: Enabling faster access to products

-These preferences vary significant across consumer demographics, and also across the different use-cases for the same demographics segment.
-For example, the low-income consumers look for affordability across the different product categories.
+These preferences vary significantly across consumer demographics, and also across the different use-cases for the same demographic segment.
+For example, low-income consumers look for affordability across the different product categories.
 However, in addition to affordability, they also look for convenience in case of FMCG products, latest & unique variants in case of BPC & fashion, and national brand availability in case of mobile phones.

 This creates a strong need for multiple organized models to evolve alongside the trinity of convenience, assortment, and value, with the optimal category blends, enabling organized retail to win alongside the widespread GT-led distribution.
 With the right strategies in place, businesses can harness the potential of India’s $1.6 trillion opportunity and position themselves for long-term success.
 Get in touch with Redseer Strategy Consultants to explore how we can help you navigate this dynamic